top of page

 Thomas Kincaid : a great swing student 350 years ago.

 Using art, photography, and animation this article documents the story of Thomas Kincaid and his contribution to the golf swings of the past and present.
-This article content is mostly extracted from the book "The History of the Golf Swing,"
+This content has been mostly extracted from the book "The History of the Golf Swing," written in 2018 by William Knowles.

 The Edinburgh Student

 Young golfer Thomas Kinkaid chronicled his considered opinion of the golf swing while still learning the basics himself.
-This was original thinking years in advance of the time when the basics were being formulated.
+This was original thinking years in advance of the time when the golf swing fundamentals were being formulated.

 Leith recreation fields.